Osborne, Queensland: Geography

 Osborne is low flat land (under 10 metres above sea level) bounded to the north by the Burdekin River.

-It is predominantly used to grow sugarcane.
+The predominant land use is growing sugarcane.
 There is a cane tramway network to transport the harvested sugarcane to the local sugar mills.

 History

 Osborne State School opened on 7 December 1914.

 Iona State School opened on 13 August 28 and closed on 23 June 1963.
 It was located on the north-west corner of Iona Road and Bapty Road (approx 19.7121°S 147.4025°E).